AP source: Scott Brooks out as Wizards coach after 5 seasons - WTMJ

 Brooks had been the seventh longest-tenured coach in his current job.
 He was hired in 2016; only San Antonio’s Gregg Popovich, Miami’s Erik Spoelstra, Dallas’ Rick Carlisle, Golden State’s Steve Kerr, Utah’s Quin Snyder and Denver’s Michael Malone have had their current jobs longer.

-With Brooks’ $35 million, five-year contract expiring, Sheppard praised Brooks for “keeping this team together through some of the most difficult, dark moments probably in franchise history.”
+Sheppard praised Brooks for “keeping this team together through some of the most difficult, dark moments probably in franchise history.”
+He wasn’t the only one supportive of Brooks’ performance as a lame-duck coach.

 “He did a job that I’m pretty sure people didn’t think he was able to do,” said Westbrook, who previously was coached by Brooks with the Oklahoma City Thunder.
 “He kept us together.
 He kept us encouraged.
 He kept us fighting.”